fixermark/brilliant-monocle-driver-python/README.md

 # Details

-`monocle-driver` attaches to a Monocle via the UART characteristics exposed over BLE in Monocle's default firmware, as specified in the [Monocle documentation](https://docs.brilliantmonocle.com/micropython/micropython/#under-the-hood).
+`brilliant-monocle-driver` attaches to a Monocle via the UART characteristics exposed over BLE in Monocle's default firmware, as specified in the [Monocle documentation](https://docs.brilliantmonocle.com/micropython/micropython/#under-the-hood).
 Once connection is established, commands can be sent directly to the Monocle as